kolypto/learning-and-playground/rust/README.md

 ## References and Borrowing

+A reference: keep ownership, but let someone else use the value.

-Instead of returning the value to the caller, we can provide a reference to the `String` value.
+In idiomatic Rust, functions do not take ownership of their arguments unless they need to.
+When calling a function, you don't have to transfer ownership: instead, we can provide a reference to the `String` value.

 A reference is like a pointer to a value owned by some other variable.
-Unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference.
+Unlike a pointer, a reference is guaranteed to point to a valid value for the lifetime of that reference.
+A reference can't outlive the owner, though.

 ```rust
 // The `&String` is a reference